tarekfoudanojom/Mobile-Base-Arc-/rules/07_app_layout_layers_architecture.md

 # 🏛️ App Layout & Layers Architecture Guide

-This comprehensive guide explains how to implement general app layouts and understand the multi-layer architecture of the Nojom Flutter application, including network layer, theme management, providers, and more.
+This comprehensive guide explains how to implement general app layouts and understand the multi-layer architecture of Flutter applications, including network layer, theme management, providers, and more.

 ---